gglope/sm64coopdx-spawn-objects/README.md

 THIS MOD IS STILL IN DEVELOPMENT.

 Spawn objects from a categorized menu and delete nearest object.
-Dending on the script version more functions are available (for example save and persistence).
+Depending on the script version more functions are available (for example save and persistence).

 # Which one to choose